The Ultimate Guide to User Acceptance Testing (UAT)

 We suggest categorizing feedback into two main categories:

-• Feedback that requires discussion.
+- Feedback that requires discussion.
 Complex bugs and usability issues.
-Stuff that will require a meeting with several team members.
+All issues that will require a meeting with several team members.

 This allows us to look at crucial bugs one by one, without getting bogged down with minor issues.

-After this, we get in “rinse and repeat” mode.
-Fix bugs, push new version to staging, retest, collect new round of feedback, discuss internally.
+After this, it's just rinse and repeat.
+Fix bugs, push new version to staging, execute UAT tests, collect new round of feedback, discuss internally.

 5. Install a way to collect feedback and test data